Menu

 Full of eerie suspense, Harper manages to capture what it feels like to be in the outback, live off the land, and what it takes to survive as a family and community.

-The audiobook is fantastic, it’s incredibly well read.
+If you prefer to listen, the audiobook is fantastic, it’s incredibly well read.
 My only problem was that I couldn’t listen to this at night, I got too creeped out.

-2. TRACKS | ROBYN DAVIDSON
+2. “TRACKS” (1980) | ROBYN DAVIDSON

 Not many books deserve a full five stars from me, Tracks smashed it.
 It’s not a new book, this memoir has been around for decades but this solitary journey of one incredible woman, who says of herself that’s she’s nothing special, just plain inspired me.